Partnerships for enhanced engagement in research (PEER) Cycle 4 (2015 Deadline)

 At this stage FFWC is technologically and logistically confident and willing to share the knowledge and skill it has acquired to other south and southeast Asian countries to enhance their capacity for flood early warning.
 Because flooding is a shared problem for countries in the same basin or climate, a shared vision to manage floods together by sharing experience and training is essential for a better and more flood-safe world.
 In this project, stakeholder agencies with flood management responsibilities in their countries will learn about FFWC operations for flood warning generation and dissemination.
 The U.S. Government-supported partner will lead a special training and outreach session on the value of multi-satellite platforms to improve river modeling, hydrologic modeling, and flood forecasting in situations where ground data are limited or missing entirely.
 Through this training, the agencies will learn about ways to build a tailored system for beneficiaries in their own countries.
 They will be able to decide collaboratively how satellite data can be implemented for their water resource management.

-Dr. Masud leads the first training workshop in July which included both hands-on exercizes in the field as well as group discussions and presentations (photo courtesy of Dr. Masud).
+Dr. Masud leads the first training workshop in July 2016, which included hands-on exercises in the field, as well as group discussions and presentations (photo courtesy of Dr. Masud).